 They provided an easy way to call between cities before this was a service most people had in their homes or in their hands.

-The major regional phone carrier, Telia, is the same business, after it was privatized in 1993.
+The major regional phone carrier, Telia, is the same business since it was privatized in 1993.

 Of the many of these boxes that once stood, there are only a few left.
 As vintage as they look, they were accidentally a part of a high-tech discovery.